MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

     > **Note**: Wait for the process to complete.
 This should take about 2 minutes.

-### Exercise 1: Configuring CI/CD Pipelines as Code with YAML in Azure DevOps
+### Exercise 1: Configure CI/CD Pipelines as Code with YAML in Azure DevOps

 In this exercise, you will configure CI/CD Pipelines as code with YAML in Azure DevOps.

-### Task 1: Disable execution of the existing pipeline
+#### Task 1: Disable execution of the existing pipeline

 In this task, you will disable execution of the existing pipeline.

-1. Switch to the web browser window displaying the Azure DevOps portal, in the vertical navigational pane, select the **Pipelines**.
+1. On the lab computer, switch to the browser window displaying the **Configuring Pipelines as Code with YAML** project in the Azure DevOps portal and, in the vertical navigational pane, select the **Pipelines**.

     > **Note**: Before configuring YAML pipelines, you will disable the existing build pipeline.